 Previous Institute Partners have met this requirement in a variety of ways, including direct and in-kind contributions from community/corporate partners, university donation of staff salaries and benefits, reducing the cost of housing accommodations or local transportation, and reducing/waiving university NICRA.

-What housing standards are expected for Fellows during the 2023 Leadership Institutes?
+Q: What housing standards are expected for Fellows during the 2024 Leadership Institutes?

-Given that Fellows are mid-career professionals and due to the ongoing COVID-19 pandemic, single rooms for Fellows (defined as an individual bedroom with a door) are recommended for public health reasons, but not required.
+Given that Fellows are mid-career professionals and for public health reasons, single rooms for Fellows (defined as an individual bedroom with a door) are recommended, but not required.
 Private or shared bathrooms and common spaces are permissible.
 Should conditions change and compromise Fellows’ health and safety, single rooms may be required.
 Single rooms must be available for Fellows in isolation.
 Fellows must have access to laundry facilities.
 Access to shared common spaces and any other relevant housing features or amenities, such as kitchen facilities, is encouraged, but not required.

-The RFA recommends that single rooms be included in the budget.
-Are single rooms required for 2022 Leadership Institutes?
+Q: The RFA recommends that single rooms be included in the budget.
+Are single rooms required for 2024 Leadership Institutes?

 Single rooms are not required, but we do recommend that they be included in the $225,000 budget so that Leadership Institutes are best prepared to support Fellow needs if public health conditions change between now and program implementation, compromising Fellows’ health and safety.

-If you are unable to offer single room housing, please submit a budget that includes housing that meets the minimum lodging requirements outlined on page 27 of the RFA, and indicate how you will accommodate Fellows in isolation.
+If you are unable to offer single room housing, please submit a budget that includes housing that meets the minimum lodging requirements outlined in section X of the RFA, and indicate how you will accommodate Fellows in isolation.